shreyassanthu77/allison-nvim/README.md

 │   │   ├── undotree.lua # a plugin to visualize all the changes ever made to a file │   │   ├── which-key.lua # adds a popup with all the keymaps
 ```

+## Global Settings
+- enamble line numbers
+- disable relative line numbers
+- disable wrap (enamble if you want)
+- set scrolloff to 8 (:help scrolloff for more info)

+- enamble termguicolors (enables true color support)

+- set some good split defaults
+  - splitbelow
+  - splitright

+- set tabstop and other stuff
+(it's a bit involved, check the docs for more info)

+- disable swap files and backup files in favaor of undo files
+- set the undodir to ~/.vim/undodir

+- Set some good search defaults

+- always show the signcolumn

+- set some code folding defaults.
+> Folds are not enabled by default
+so you need a plugin to enable them.
+I use a plugin called `ufo` for this.